a1r93/minimum-typescript-express-boilerplate/README.md

 # minimum-typescript-express-boilerplate

-Really minimalistic boilerplate for typescript setup for express server
+Really minimalistic boilerplate with typescript setup for express server

 ## To launch